 From November 10 until November 12, 2010, the legal advisors to the special committee continued to negotiate the final terms of the merger agreement with Mr. Commisso's legal advisors.
-In particular, the special committee and Mr. Commisso agreed to a \$10 million liability cap for Mr. Commisso's negal advisors.
 In particular, the special committee and Mr. Commisso agreed to a \$10 million liability cap for Mr. Commisso in the event that the merger was not completed as a result of a willful and material breach of the agreement by Mr. Commisso.
 On the evening of November 10, 2010, J.P.
 Morgan and BofA Merrill Lynch telephoned Mr. Stephan to confirm that no changes had been made to the September Forecast as a result of Mediacom's actual performance during the third quarter of fiscal year 2010, which Mr. Stephan confirmed.
 In addition, on November 10, 2010, Barclays Capital telephoned Mr. Stephan to confirm that no changes had been made, or would be required to be made, to the September Forecast as a result of Mediacom's actual performance during the third quarter of fiscal year 2010 or from the end of such quarter to the then-current date.

-In the moming of November 12, 2010, J.P.
+In the morning of November 12, 2010, J.P.
 Morgan and BofA Merrill Lynch made a presentation to Mr. Commisso regarding the financial aspects of the proposed merger.
 For more information regarding this presentation, see "- Financial Analyses of J.P.
 Morgan and BofA Merrill Lynch."
 Later in the day on November 12, representatives of Baker Botts, on behalf of Mr. Commisso, advised Simpson Thacher of Mr. Commisso's offer to purchase all of the shares of Mediacom common stock that he did not own for \$8.75 per share in cash, upon the terms and subject to the conditions set forth in the most recent draft of the merger agreement that had been negotiated with the special committee.